-The space provided is perfect for a Zimo MX644D sound decoder as shown below.
+The space provided is perfect for a Zimo MX644C (or MX644D) sound decoder as shown below.

-a very odd choice from Dapol, and I personally wouldn't even consider this size/shape speaker, so we'll look for a
+choice from Dapol, and I personally wouldn't even consider this size/shape speaker, so we'll look for a better solution!

-Instead, solder up a Zimo Dumbo LS26X20X08-1W speaker using the tiny contact pads marked 'LS' - a bit fiddly as the pads are
+Instead, solder up a YouChoos IceCube 28x18x08-2W speaker using the tiny contact pads marked 'LS' - a bit fiddly as the pads

-and use the next available output from the decoder (AUX7/FA5).
-This output gives us full power rather than a logic-level
+next available output from the decoder (AUX7/FA5).
+This output gives us full power rather than a logic-level output, and avoids

-Add grey and blue wires to the MX644D's stay-alive pads and slot the wires through the hole, replacing the seating.
+Add grey and blue wires to the MX644's stay-alive pads and slot the wires through the hole, replacing the seating.

 File a small groove in the decoder cover for the wires to pass through.

-black electrical tape to avoid short-circuits and to make it less visible through the windows - it is almost hidden
+electrical tape to avoid short-circuits and to make it less visible through the windows - it is almost hidden anyway, but not

-configuring to have a function key to control AUX7/FA5, but this is straight-forward enough - if you order the
+configuring to have a function key to control AUX7/FA5, but this is straight-forward enough - if you order the decoder from